howion/notes/notes/abstract-algebra/01-group-theory/00-preliminaries.md

 <!-- * $\text{Im }f$ denotes the **image** of a function $f: A \to B$, so does the $f(A)$. -->
 <!-- * For a function $f: A \to B$, the **fiber of $f$ over $b \in B$** is defined as the **preimage** of $\{b\}$.
 That is, the elements of $A$ that maps to $b$. -->

-## Currently
+## Status

+These notes are still under work therefore not complete, also

-* There are not many exercises,
+* there are not many exercises,
-* Proofs are mostly absent,
+* proofs are mostly absent,
-* Typos are possible,
+* typos are quite possible,
-* Ordering is generally good but should be improved, and
+* ordering is generally good but should be improved, and
-* More visuals and intuition should be provided.
+* more visuals and intuition should be provided.

 <!-- ## For the Lecturer -->